Data Capture Workflow

 Capture Data

-The FPGA data capture IP core communicates over the JTAG or Ethernet cable between your FPGA board and the host computer.
+The FPGA data capture IP core communicates over the JTAG, Ethernet, or USB cable between your FPGA board and the host computer.
 Make sure that the required cable is connected.
-Before capturing data, you can set data types for the captured data, set trigger condition that specifies when to capture the data, and set a capture condition that specifies the data to be captured.
+Before capturing data, you can set data types for the captured data, set a trigger condition that specifies when to capture the data, and set a capture condition that specifies the data to be captured.
 To configure these options and capture data, you can:

 Open the FPGA Data Capture tool.
 Set the trigger, capture condition, and data type parameters, and then capture data into the MATLAB workspace.